 If you are wondering about the first picture of why we were in our Indian attire on a Mediterranean island, here is the answer – I love Sarees, and he loves wearing dhoti.
 Since it was our first foreign trip together, we wanted to make it even more memorable by clicking a photo wearing our traditional outfit in an exotic location like Santorini.
 So I carried a dark turquoise green saree with a Persian blue border that matches with Santorini sea and domes colour.
 The white dhoti and his light blue shirt represent whitewashed houses and the sky 🙂

-What are your thoughts on dressing simply to escape scammer?
+Found our tips on what to wear in Greece helpful?
 Let us know in the comment section below.